m-dadej/MarSwitching.jl/README.md

     - Markov Switching VAR model
     - Markov Switching model with lagged states.
 E.g. $y_t = \mu_{S_t} + \phi(y_{t-1} - \mu_{S_{t-1}})$

+Future development is closely related to the package's popularity.

 ## Performance comparison

 `MarSwitching.jl` is the fastest open source implementation of the model.
 The benchmark was done on artificially generated data with 400 observations, from the model with 3 regimes, 1 switching and 1 non switching exogenous variable.
 Table below shows mean absolute error of estimated parameters with respect to the actual parameters from `generate_msm()` function.